oresat/oresat-linux/docs/general_design/hardware.rst

 Octavo A8
 ---------

-All OreSat Linux cards use a `Octavo A8`_, specficily the OSD3358-1G-BSM.
+All OreSat Linux cards use a `Octavo A8`_, specifically the OSD3358-1G-BSM.

-A very simular SOC can be commonly found in Beagleboard's `PocketBeagle`_.
+A very similar SOC can be commonly found in Beagleboard's `PocketBeagle`_.

 Key features of the Octavo A8: